darinz/PSL/05_nonlinear_regression/README.md

 - **Kernel Methods**: Weighted local polynomial fitting
 - **Bandwidth Selection**: Controlling local vs global behavior
 - **Implementation**: Using statistical software packages
+- **Expanded code and math explanations**

 **Key Concepts:**
 - Local polynomial fitting
 - Kernel weighting functions
 - Bandwidth parameter selection
 - Point-wise estimation

+## Recent Enhancements

+- **Expanded Explanations:** All modules now feature clearer, more detailed explanations of mathematical concepts and algorithms.
+- **LaTeX Math Formatting:** All math is now formatted using inline ($`...`$) and display (```math) LaTeX for readability and copy-paste support.
+- **Code Examples:** Python and R code snippets are provided and explained for all major algorithms.
+- **Image-to-Text Conversion:** PNG images containing math or text have been transcribed into markdown with LaTeX where possible, improving accessibility.
+- **Visual Aids:** Diagrams and figures are referenced and described in context to support conceptual understanding.

 ## Code Examples